esa-esdl/esdl-core/doc/cube_usage.rst

 The names of the geophysical variable in a netCDF file must match the name of its corresponding sub-directory and the names of the their contained files.

-.. todo:: Norman, CF conventions (and COARDS) are rather strict with respect to naming of variables.
-Check: http://cfconventions.org/Data/cf-standard-names/30/build/cf-standard-name-table.html

 The text file ``cube.config`` contains a Data Cube's static configuration such as its temporal and spatial resolution.
 Also the spatial coverage is constant, that is, all spatial images are of the same size.
 Where actual data is missing, fill values are inserted to expand a data set to the dimensions of the Data Cube.